pformb/LightBnB/README.md

     npm install
     ```

-3. Update your database by running the following commangs in your psql.
+3. Update your database by running the following commands in your psql.

    ```
    \i migrations/01_schema.sql